The English Labradoodle.

 22-42kgs (45-90 lbs)

 Their coats can be wool or fleece or a mixture of the two and come in a variety of different colours.
-They do not moult and are odourless.
-They are popularly known as allergy friendly dogs but this can not be guaranteed many as different types of allergies exist.
-If you suffer from allergies then before purchasing a puppy it is important to spend time with the puppy and it’s parents to assess any possible allergic reaction.
+Because of their stunning coasts they really do resemble live Teddy Bears!
+Australian labradoodles do not moult and are odourless.
+They are popularly known as allergy friendly dogs but this can not be guaranteed.
+Many different types of allergies exist so if you do suffer from allergies then before purchasing a puppy it is important to spend time with the puppy and it’s parent(s) to assess any possible allergic reaction.

 Here at Doodle Hall I am NEVER to busy to talk about dogs!